Lyndon State College

-Lyndon State College was a public liberal arts college at Lyndon, Vermont.
+Lyndon State College was a public liberal arts college in Lyndon, Vermont.
 In 2018, it merged with Johnson State College to create Northern Vermont University; the former campus of Lyndon State College is now the university's Lyndon campus.
-It was accredited by the New England Association of Schools and Colleges.
+In July 2023, Castleton University, Northern Vermont University-Johnson, Northern Vermont University-Lyndon, and Vermont Technical College merged to become Vermont State University.
+It is accredited by the New England Association of Schools and Colleges.

 History

 In 1911, the college was founded as a one-year normal school housed in rented space in nearby Lyndon Institute.
-The term "normal school" is based on the French école normale supérieure, a school to educate teachers.
 Consistent with education tradition of the times, the Lyndon Training Course expanded its curriculum in one-year increments, and the first two-year class graduated in 1923.
 In 1927, Rita Bole became principal of the school.
 The first three-year class, consisting of nine students, graduated in 1934.
 In 1944, the state allowed Lyndon to grant four-year degrees so long as it remained a teacher training institution.
 The first four-year degrees were granted to 18 students in 1944.
-It was during these years that the Northeast Kingdom began to depend on Lyndon to address the educational needs of its residents.

 Bole, who led the school until 1955, encouraged the Vermont State Legislature to establish Lyndon Teachers College, saw the admission of the first male and first out-of-state students during the 1940s, and oversaw the move to the Theodore Newton Vail estate.
-Vail was the first president of the American Telephone & Telegraph Company (AT&T).
 Vail had been instrumental in the establishment of Lyndon Institute, and Bole recognized his vacant estate as the perfect place to house the growing school.
 The move to Vail Manor was completed on June 30, 1951, the final day of the school's lease at Lyndon Institute.